 These are special cryptographic entities provided by Olympus server in exchange for a Lightning payment.
-You can think of them as single-use tickets which are used to anonymously store data such as lightning channel backups and scheduled Bitcoin transactions on Olympus server.
+You can think of them as single-use tickets which are used to anonymously store data such as lightning channel backups and scheduled refunding transactions on Olympus server.

 A single Lightning payment is automatically made by the wallet in exchange for 50 storage tokens when your first payment channel is created.
 Once obtained these tokens are stored by the wallet and are spent gradually and automatically when needed.